TemplateName/Chess/README.md

 <h1> Chess </h1>

 #### Welcome to my chess page!
 Chess is one of my hobbies and I wanted to share one of my passions that is non career related.
+Currently I am trying to figure out how to auto update this page with API keys.
+This page is still a work in progress.
+Thank you for stopping by!

 <img src="https://github.com/TemplateName/PhotoRepo/blob/main/ChessBanner.jpg" width="100%" alt="Chess Banner"/>
 <br>